 Mephilia uses Summon Magic to deal a massive damage attack to your entire party every 3 turns (the game doesn't keep track of the turn number, so you have to count them yourself), and is a Flunky Boss capable of endlessly summoning flunkies.
 And to make things worse, one of her flunkies is capable of causing Confusion.
 You're supposed to fight her after Artemia, but both sidequests open up at the exact same time, so it's easy for an unprepared player to accidentally run into her first.
 (While the dungeon leading up to her is perfectly manageable by a low level party, Mephilia herself is not.)

 Chaugmar, the goddamn Mark of Doom.
 He's surrounded by a barrier that sets both his defences to 9999.
-He only removes the barrier every four turns or so, just before using an outrageously powerful attack targeting your entire party that will wipe you out if you don't Default.
+He only removes the barrier every four turns or so, just before using an outrageously powerful attack targeting your entire party that will wipe you out if you don't Default (or Jump).
 Then you only have a very small window to do as much damage as you can before he puts the shield back up.
 Worse he can heal himself by stealing your HP as well as stealing your MP and worst of all your BP.
 Fortunately damage dealing items are Fixed Damage Attacks and harm him.
 I hope you bothered to level that Salve-Maker class you just got or managed to level up Monk enough to learn Pressure Point, which deals massive damage and ignores defense.

 ANY boss group that has Heinkel in it.
 By himself, Heinkel isn't much of a threat.
 However, due to his Protect Ally ability, Heinkel will automatically intercept attacks aimed at any of his allies, which forces you to focus him down first and prevents you from going after the more dangerous targets.
 As if that wasn't enough, he'll buff his defenses and make it where he takes little damage and allows his team to wail on you.